YottaDB/YDBDoc/ProgrammersGuide/ioproc.rst

 HUPENABLE
 ~~~~~~~~~~

-[NO]HUPENABLE Applies to: TRM
+[NO]HUPENABLE Applies to: TRM and SOC

-Enables or disables the recognition by the process of the loss ("hang up") a `$PRINCIPAL <isv.html#principal>`_ device terminal.
-When enabled the process receives a `TERMHANGUP <../MessageRecovery/errors.html#termhangup>`_ error if the OS signals that the terminal assigned to the process as the $PRINCIPAL device has diconnected.
-If YottaDB is configured to ignore such a signal, a process may subsequently receive an `IOEOF <../MessageRecovery/errors.html#ioeof>`_ or a `TERMWRITE <../MessageRecovery/errors.html#termwrite>`_ error from an attempt to respectively READ from, or WRITE to the missing device.
+Enables or disables the recognition by the process of the loss ("hang up") of a `$PRINCIPAL <isv.html#principal>`_ device.
+When enabled the process receives a `SOCKHANGUP <../MessageRecovery/errors.html#sockhangup>`_ or `TERMHANGUP <../MessageRecovery/errors.html#termhangup>`_ error if the OS signals that the device assigned to the process as the $PRINCIPAL device has disconnected.
+In addition, a SOCKHANGUP or TERMHANGUP error implicitly sets the device to NOHUPENABLE so if a process anticipates multiple disconnects/hangups, it should explicitly issue a USE $PRINCIPAL:HUPENABLE.
+If YottaDB is configured to ignore such a signal, a process may subsequently receive an `IOEOF <../MessageRecovery/errors.html#ioeof>`_ or a `SOCKWRITE <../MessageRecovery/errors.html#sockwrite>`_ / `TERMWRITE <../MessageRecovery/errors.html#termwrite>`_ error from an attempt to respectively READ from, or WRITE to the missing device.
 YottaDB terminates a process that ignores more than one of these messages and, if the process is not in Direct Mode, sends a `NOPRINCIO <../MessageRecovery/errors.html#noprincio>`_ message to the operator log.

-If defined, the `ydb_hupenable <../AdminOpsGuide/basicops.html#ydb-hupenable>`_ environment variable determines the initial process behavior, and if that is undefined YottaDB does not immediately report a terminal disconnect.
+If defined, the `ydb_hupenable <../AdminOpsGuide/basicops.html#ydb-hupenable>`_ environment variable determines the initial process behavior, and if that is undefined YottaDB does not immediately report a disconnect.

 .. _use-ikey: